-Contractors should take great care in being specific in determining both the geographic area and the census match.
-The census data can break down a region by Accountants and Auditors, but also by Personal Financial Advisors.
-By being as specific as possible about what is the most representative version of the workforce’s responsibilities, contractors can determine precisely whether a workforce is representative of where candidates who have the skills to do the job are being recruited.
-During an audit, if OFCCP reviews a contractor’s availability settings and sees what they may believe to be an unrepresentative availability of minorities and/or women in the external availability, they may request to review how the contractor arrived at the composite availability percentages in the plan.
+Federal contractors should take great care in being specific in determining both the geographic area and the census match.
+The census data can break down a region by job role, and being very specific with the area and census codes selected will ensure accurate availability statistics.
+Using the external availability data from the EEO Tabulation, federal contractors can determine precisely whether their workforce is representative of the available workforce where they recruit for the types of jobs in their organization.
+During an audit, if OFCCP reviews a federal contractor’s availability settings and sees what they believe to be an unrepresentative availability of minorities and/or women in the external availability, they may request to review how the federal contractor arrived at the composite availability percentages in the plan.

 Looking for more information?
 Check out A Deep Dive into Internal and External Availability, available on demand.